-I’d never intended to visit Kinsale, but more times than not, unexpected encounters have proved to be the most fruitful.
-I was in the gloomy city of Cork for a couple of days, scouting the county for a gripping seascape to shoot, and my research eventually led me to Old Head of Kinsale at the southern end of Ireland, almost an hour from Cork.
+I’d never intended to visit Kinsale, but more times than not, unexpected encounters prove to be the most fruitful.
+Wandering around the gloomy city of Cork for a couple of days, I was scouting the county for a gripping seascape to shoot, and my research eventually led me to Old Head of Kinsale at the southern end of Ireland, almost an hour from Cork.

-Driving there, I went through the fishing town of Kinsale.
-Looking at the small harbor by the river, I decided that I shouldn’t pass by it on the way back.
-That was a good call because soon I would discover that someone had built a hideous golf course on the tip of the Old Head peninsula, effectively cutting the access to the famous lighthouse and ruining my plans.
-After cursing the elitist twats for a good ten minutes, I went on to visit the Lusitania museum which is right there, in the middle of the green Irish countryside, not far from the Atlantic Ocean.
+Driving there, I went through the picturesque fishing town of Kinsale and looking at the small harbor by the river, I decided that I shouldn’t pass it by on the way back.
+A good call, because soon I would discover that someone had built a hideous golf course on the tip of the Old Head peninsula, effectively cutting the access to the famous lighthouse and ruining my plans.
+After cursing the elitist twats for a good ten minutes, I went on to visit the Lusitania museum which is right next to it, in the middle of the green Irish countryside, not far from the Atlantic Ocean.

-Lusitania, was a state-of-the-art liner sunk in 1915 by a German U-boat, dragging with her to the bottom of the ocean many of the 1198 men, women, and children that died that day.
-The whole thing was over in 18 terrifying minutes.
-The museum is housed in a small 19th-century signal station and features an array of interesting items from the shipwreck and documents of the locals’ efforts to save the passengers.
+Lusitania, was a state-of-the-art liner sunk in 1915 by a German U-boat, dragging to the bottom of the ocean many of the 1198 men, women, and children that died that day.
+The whole thing was over in 18 terrifying minutes and is considered one of the most tragic events of WWI.
+The museum is housed in a small 19th-century signal station and features an array of interesting items from the shipwreck and documents from the desperate efforts to save the passengers.

 Outside, a peaceful memorial garden has the names of everyone who lost their lives that day, engraved on a long ribbon-like metallic plate.
-The atmosphere is quite electric, and you can feel the proximity to the shipwreck and the tragedy that unfolded 11 miles off the coast.
-If you were standing on the signal tower that Friday, you’d be able to see the ship going down, and the survivors struggling with the waves for 3 hours before the first boats came to their rescue.
-The Lusitania incident had a profound effect, and later, it would be used as a cause by the US to get into the Great War.
+The engulfing atmosphere is quite electric, and you can feel the proximity to the shipwreck and the tragedy that unfolded just 11 miles off the coast.
+Were you to stand on the signal tower that Friday, you’d be able to see the ship going down, and the survivors struggling with the waves for 3 hours before the first boats came to their rescue.
+The Lusitania incident had a profound effect to the public, and later, it would be used as a cause by the US to get into the Great War.
 I kept thinking about it as I was driving back.

 Kinsale is built on the north bank of river Brandon, very close to its estuary on the Atlantic.
-It’s the kind of town with nice pavements lined with trees, and well-trimmed grass in front of small colorful houses with tiled roofs, and flowery gardens.
-The small harbor is definitely the centerpiece; the connecting link between the past and the future.
-Fishing is what kept this city alive for centuries and eventually turned it into a great food destination, perhaps the most famous in all Ireland.
+It’s the kind of town with nice, tree-lined pavements and green grass in front of the small colorful houses, most of which have tiled roofs and flowery gardens.
+The Kinsale’s quaint harbor is definitely the centerpiece; the connecting link between the past and the future.
+Fishing, is what has kept this town alive for centuries and eventually turned it into a great food destination, perhaps the most famous in all Ireland.

 An Astounding Culinary Scene